 Our management's discussion and analysis of our financial condition and results of operations are based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires us to make judgments and estimates that affect the reported amounts of assets, liabilities, revenues, and expenses and the disclosure of contingent assets and liabilities in our financial statements.
 We base our estimates on historical experience, known trends and events, and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.
 On an ongoing basis, we evaluate our judgments and estimates in light of changes in circumstances, facts and experience.
 The effects of material revisions in estimates, if any, will be reflected in the financial statements prospectively from the date of change in estimates.
-There have been no material changes to our critical accounting policies as reported in our Annual Report on Form 10-K for the year ended December 31, 2020, which was filed with the SEC on March 17, 2021.
+During the three months ended March 31, 2022, we adopted ASU 2016-02, Leases (Topic 842) and the related accounting policies.
+Other than the adoption of the lease standard, there were no material changes to our critical accounting policies as reported in our Annual Report on Form 10-K for the year ended December 31, 2021, which was filed with the SEC on March 30, 2022.